LangNhatTan/Yake_BOW_NLP/README.md

 # NLP Project
 # Description
 + This project use Yake algorihtm to extract keyword from document.
-Besides, our team also use Bag Of Words (BOW) to solve problem find informtion in document.
+Besides, our team also use Bag Of Words (BOW) to solve problem find information in document.
 The result will show in tkinter.
 Input is a document and output if you click get keywords is a list keyword and score of this word, and if you click search information output is a word will be uppercase if this word exist in document.
 # About project
 + This project using Yake algorithm and BOW technique then showing in tkinter.